thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Software_Requirements_Specification.md

 ### 1.2 Intended Audience

-The intended audience is Data Analysts, Machine Learning Engineer and developer.
+The intended audience is Data Analysts, Machine Learning Engineers, and developers.

 ### 1.3 Intended Use